-- Cut the strips of the packing (Fig. 3, item 1), lift off the packing and set aside the small parts packed in the separate small box (Fig. 3, item 2). - Use a 1/2" wrench to unscrew the three hexagon screws which hold the machine on the pallet (Fig. 4, arrows). - Lift the machine by tube of the vibratory system and turn around by 180 degrees on the pallet (Fig. 4). - Then lower one side of the machine laterally on the floor (Fig. 5). - Remove the pallet from underneath the machine and gently lower the entire machine onto the floor (Fig. 6).
+- Cut the strips of the packing (Fig. 3, item 1), lift off the packing, and set aside the wheel guard and the small parts packed in the separate small box (Fig. 3, item 2). - Unscrew the three hexagon screws (use a 1/2 " wrench to) which hold the machine on the pallet (Fig. 4, arrow). - Lift the machine by tube of the vibratory system and wheel guard arbor and turn around by 180 degrees on the pallet (Fig. 4). - Then lower one side of the machine laterally on the floor (Fig. 5). - Remove the pallet from underneath the machine and gently lower the entire machine onto the floor (Fig. 6).